rishabhrana54/skill-recommendation-project/README.md

 # skill-recommendation-project
-By this project you can make your Resume and it will recommend you the Skills. this project is made with the help of Django, HTML,SQL and Machine learning.
+In this Website you can Register Yourself to make your Resume and it will recommend you the Skills.
+This project is made with the help of Django, HTML,SQL and Machine learning.